Find the best autism diet specifically for your child, used as an effective treatment for autism, including the anti-candida diet.

 Feingold diet

 Another option to consider is the Feingold Diet.
-Although this is often a diet used for children with ADHD, it could also easily be used as an autism diet.
-This autism diet would involve eating only all natural foods that do not contain artificial flavors, colors, or preservatives.
+Although this is often used for children with ADHD, it could easily be another type of autism diet plan.
+This involves eating only all natural foods that do not contain artificial flavors, colors, or preservatives.
 There is a cost to obtain the exact list of foods that are okay, but this reportedly has a good success rate in decreasing a lot of symptoms associated with different disorders.

-Whichever autism diet you consider, making sure your child is getting proper nutrition is most important.
-Regardless of whether an autism diet helps with behavior or symptoms of autism, it is important to build good eating habits that will last a lifetime and help to decrease the chances of future health concerns, such as heart disease or diabetes.
+Whichever you consider, making sure your child is getting proper nutrition is most important.
+Regardless of whether it helps with behavior or symptoms of autism, it is important to build good eating habits that will last a lifetime and help to decrease the chances of future health concerns, such as heart disease or diabetes.

-Regardless of whether a child is diagnosed with autism or another disorder, such as ADHD, these additional diet recommendations can help with hyperactivity, irritability, and difficulties with attention and memory.
+Regardless of whether a child is diagnosed with autistic disorder or something else, such as ADHD, these additional dietary recommendations can help with hyperactivity, irritability, and difficulties with attention and memory.
 All common signs-symptoms of autism.

 Foods and Ingredients to Limit or Eliminate: